jordanhilado/cinema-world/README.md

 3. Run database setup by accessing the `http://localhost:9000/setup` endpoint
 4. You may now begin testing endpoints!

+### Docker setup

+The `docker-setup` branch at https://github.com/jordanhilado/cinema-world/tree/docker-setup shows my latest attempt at containerizing this application.
+You will be able to setup the database and client through Docker Compose, as the client is pulled from the following Docker Hub repository: https://hub.docker.com/repository/docker/dando500/cinema-world/general.

+As of now, the connections between database and client need to be reassessed in order to work and so running locally without Docker is currently recommended.

 ## Architecture

 ### Endpoints